 - the person makes an unwelcome sexual advance, or an unwelcome request for sexual favours, to the other person, or - the person engages in other unwelcome conduct of a sexual nature in relation to the other person, in circumstances in which a reasonable person, having regard to all the circumstances, would have anticipated that the other person would be offended, humiliated or intimidated.

-Under the current Anti-Discrimination Act 1992 (NT) (NT Anti-Discrimination Act) the term 'work' doesn't include work performed by volunteers.
+Under changes to the Anti-Discrimination Act 1992 (NT) (NT Anti-Discrimination Act), in force since 3 July 2023, the term 'work' now includes work performed by volunteers.